bogadrian/gatsby-final/src/posts/the-most-reactish-error.md

 It looked so strange to me back then!

 You have to know it: This is “the most reactish error” out there that may happen to you!

-All the React world lies under what this error theoretically saying!
+All the React world lies under what this error is theoretically saying!

 Now, I laugh at me when I see this error.
 But in the beginning, it wasn’t like that!